Introduction

 The Joy of Movement - Psychologist Kelly McGonigal’s book on movement is simplistic, easy-to-read, and a great place to get started if you’ve been intimidated about building your exercise program.

 Exercised - Daniel Liebermann’s book is an entertaining and practical guide to how and why we should exercise, the reasons why we don’t, and how we can overcome them.
-This is one of the books that helps us re-frame exercise as movement.
-It’s probably the best book on this list for a person who is fairly active, but who wants to go deeper into integrating movement more thoroughly into their personal lives.
+This is one of the books that helps us reframe exercise as movement.
+It’s probably the best book on this list for the person who is fairly active, but who wants to go deeper into integrating movement more thoroughly into their personal lives.

-Built to Move - This book is a fairly in-depth look at functional and performance training techniques.
+Built to Move - This books is a fairly in-depth look at functional and performance training techniques.
 If you want to learn how to lift and stand better, and discover the anatomy and skills to really be at your best, try this one.